 🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

-Whether purchasing rosin at the dispensary or pressing your own at home, proper rosin storage is critical in preserving the quality and freshness of your favorite solventless product.
+Whether purchasing rosin at the dispensary or pressing your own at home, proper rosin storage is critical to preserving the quality and freshness of your favorite solventless product.

 So how do you go about choosing the best way to store your rosin?